TaylorTheDeveloper/AzureCloudCam/README.md

         - You can modify the video code, frame rate, and video resultion amongst many other parameters.
         - You can enable image capture if you prefer that over video stream.
     - This is the bear minimum needed to set up the camera and view it from anoother device!
 Next we will push this data to the cloud.
-    Ensure permissions are set as follows so the program can start:

-sudo chmod 664 /etc/motion/motion.conf

-sudo chmod 755 /usr/bin/motion

-sudo touch /tmp/motion.log

-sudo chmod 775 /tmp/motion.log

-### Backup captures to Azure Blob Storage
+### Optionally backup captures to Azure Blob Storage

+1. Clone this repo to your machines home directory
-1. Ensure you have a free Azure Subscription and Azure Storage Account
+1. Ensure you have a free [Azure Subscription and Azure Storage Account](https://portal.azure.com)
-1. Install pip3
+1. Install git and pip3 if you haven't already
-    - sudo apt install python3-pip
+    - sudo apt install -y python3-pip
-2. Recommend at this point doing everything as root.
-Install Azure Blob Service Client
+2. From this point, you need to install the azure-storage-blob library and crontab configuration as root.
+Otherwise the script will not be able to delete files from /var/lib/motion after upload.
     - run sudo -i to enter root
     - pip3 install azure-storage-blob
 3. Set up pushStream.py and crontab.
-    - run cd ~ to go to root home directory
-    - copy pushStream.py from this repo to your root home directory (~)
     - Update the connection string with either connection string or a Shared Access Signature to your blob account.
     - Update the camera name to be whatever you want it to be.
-Leave this alone if you like my default name.
+Leave this alone if you like my default name. ;)
-    - chmod a+x ./pushstream.sh to [ensure it can execute](https://stackoverflow.com/questions/8727935/execute-python-script-via-crontab)
     - Open cron tab with 'sudo crontab -e'
         - manually enter cron tab enteries I have provided in crontab.txt in this repo.
-        - The first line cleans up any data that may get skipped.
-This should never happen- but just in case if any files are older than 1 day in this directory then they will be removed.
-        - The second line runs pushStream.py every 15 minutes and backs up data to the cloud.
-As data is backed up is it freed from memory on the camera.
-This script also automatically deletes blobs older than 2 months.
-You can disable this part of the code if you wish.
+    - Your python script should now upload any files from motion to your cloud storage account

-### Additonal Steps to enable doorbell camera!
+### Optional Additonal Steps to enable doorbell camera!

 Recommend you grab yourself a 3.5" TFT screen and case like this one: